-- To raise awareness within the school community that bullying is a shared problem and that vigilance is required, and intervention necessary, if it is to be stopped. - To make prevention of and dealing with bullying a high priority within the school.
+- To increase self-esteem and make all children in the school feel they belong and are valued. - To raise awareness within the school community that bullying is a shared problem and that vigilance is required, and intervention necessary, if it is to be stopped.

-- To involve teachers, non-teaching staff and governors in the implementation of this policy. - To create a climate within the school in which pupils or adults can confide in any member of staff about being bullied. - To promote school values which reject bullying and encourage co-operative behaviour. - o To use the school's Behaviour Management Policy to deal with all acts of bullying. - o To use the school curriculum to explore issues about bullying. - o To increase self-esteem and make all children in the school feel valued. - o To ensure that any incident of bullying is dealt with following our set procedure. - To set up a programme for the bully, which will help them to understand their behaviour and how it affects other pupils in the school, so they will want to learn strategies to change their behaviour in the future. - Ensure that children are aware that all bullying concerns will be dealt with sensitively and effectively.
+- To make prevention of and dealing with bullying a high priority within the school. - To involve teachers, non-teaching staff and governors in the implementation of this policy. - To create a climate within the school in which pupils or adults can confide in any member of staff about being bullied. - To promote school values which reject bullying and encourage co-operative behaviour. - To use the school's Behaviour Management Policy to deal with all acts of bullying. - \circ $\,$ To use the school curriculum to explore issues about bullying. - o To increase self-esteem and make all children in the school feel valued. - To ensure that any incident of bullying is dealt with following our set procedure. - To set up a programme for the bully which will help them to understand their behaviour and how it affects other pupils in the school so they will want to learn strategies to change their behaviour in the future. - Ensure that children are aware that all bullying concerns will be dealt with sensitively and effectively.